Fin-Software/fin/README.md

 - goto is limited to intra-routine jumps
 - type-punning via aliasing pointer casting is limited to types of the same size in memory
 - slicewise operators are vectorized where possible and must occur between identically-shaped integer or float slices
-- overflow checks are opt-out at the operation level and are inlined
+- overflow checks are opt-out at the operation level and are inlined; some safety checks always occur at runtime, while others